YouTube offers nearly unlimited content, so there’s something to fit any need or preference.

 Chinese teacher Yi Zhao offers up useful learning videos through her YouTube channel.
 The channel aims to offer well-explained, structured content that holds viewers’ interest.

 Videos cover vocabulary, common phrases, travel phrases and grammar.
-Learn Chinese with Yi Zhao also posts some videos on location that show real life in Shanghai while sharing vocabulary.
+Learn Chinese with Yi Zhao also posts some videos on-location that show real life in Shanghai while sharing vocabulary.

-If you’re just starting out and want to follow an organized learning trajectory, you might start out with “Learn Chinese: Beginner Chinese Course – 25 Chinese Lessons in 3 Hours,” a three -hour introductory course that can provide important foundations to build your Chinese skills upon.
+If you’re just starting out and want to follow an organized learning trajectory, you might start out with “Learn Chinese: Beginner Chinese Course – 25 Chinese Lessons in 3 Hours,” a three-hour introductory course that can provide important foundations to build your Chinese skills upon.
 The video covers common vocabulary, pronunciation and basic grammar.

 Run by an experienced Mandarin teacher from Taiwan, Smart Mandarin aims to upload a Mandarin lesson weekly.
-In reality, videos are usually uploaded every couple days, so you’ll have plenty of content to fill your next study session.
+In reality, videos are usually uploaded every couple of days, so you’ll have plenty of content to fill your next study session.

 Videos cover topics appropriate for beginning- through intermediate-level learners, including pronunciation, characters, vocabulary and study strategies.
 Many videos cover useful, relevant themes you’ll likely need to be familiar with if you ever travel to China.